 A first course in investments designed to develop a successful investment program.
 Topics include a discussion of economic and industry specific issues, a survey of securities, security analysis and evaluation, securities markets, and securities laws.
-(Fall, Odd) Pre-requisite: BEIN3663
+(Fall, Odd)

 Pre-requisite: BFIN3663